Baltimore Bike Crash + Bicycle Accident Lawyer

 There are several important bike safety laws regarding what features bicycles must contain as well as what features bicycles can not have.
 Lamps are required on a bicycle if a bicyclist will be riding on a highway where people and vehicles are not clearly visible at 1,000 feet.
 Reflects are also required on the back of a bicycle if it will be used under these conditions.

 Additionally, bicycles must be equipped with adequate brakes.
-Bicyclists are also prohibited from equipping their bicycle with a bell or any other type of audible device.
+Bicyclists are also prohibited from equipping their bicycles with a bell or any other type of audible device.

 Helmet Laws in Baltimore

-Helmets must be worn by everyone under the age of age of 16 in Maryland who rides a bicycle.
+Helmets must be worn by everyone under the age of 16 in Maryland who rides a bicycle.
 This includes people who ride as passengers on a bicycle.
-Helmets are required to meet the standards established by the American National Standards Institute, the American Society for testing and Materials, and the Snell Memorial Foundation
+Helmets are required to meet the standards established by the American National Standards Institute, the American Society for Testing and Materials, and the Snell Memorial Foundation.

 Cyclist Protection from Injuries